 It helps if the soil that you have in your chosen location is tested first before you plant anything.
 If the soil that you use needs to be amended, you can do it sooner than later.

 Most plants enjoy a space with fertile soil and full sun.
-The location should have sun most of the day.
+For most plants the location should have direct sunlight most of the day.
 Also, pay special attention to the added soil you use.

 Decide On The Plant To Use